stellarcowboy/wprig/README.md

 ### How to install WP Rig:
 1. Clone or download this repository to the themes folder of a WordPress site on your development environment.
     - The theme directory should be named `wp-rig`.
+2. Switch to the v2.0 branch via `git checkout v2.0`
 2. Configure theme settings, including the theme slug and name, in `./config/themeConfig.js`.
 3. In command line, run `npm install` to install necessary node and Composer dependencies.
 4. In command line, run `npm run build` to process source files and build the development theme.